Women in Engineering

 Financial support for studying engineering

 There are a range of University funding opportunities and industry scholarships available for female students.
-These fund some or all of their undergraduate study and can include paid placements.
+You may be eligible for funding for some or all of your undergraduate study.

 Visit the following websites for further information on studying and working in engineering: